-Read our full Google Chromecast review.
+Read our full Google Chromecast with Google TV review.

-Read our full Nest Cam IQ review.
+Read our full Nest Cam (battery) review.

 The Orbit B-hyve smart faucet ensures your precious plants stay watered with the help of Google Assistant.
 As one of the best Google Home compatible devices, you can integrate the B-hyve into your smart home routines.
 For example, when you’re out of town you can time the smart faucet to water your garden at the same time you would tend your plants when you’re home.

 In our review, we found the smart features of the Orbit B-hyve helped the growth of tomatoes, zucchini, herbs and other garden produce.
 We especially liked how you can use Orbit's app for Android and iOS to customize the faucet's spray and watering schedule.
 Set up can be a bit tricky, but the payoff is certainly worth it for busy home growers.